 For characterizing magnetic structures it is mostly necessary, or at least helpful, to analyze the response of the scattering to an externally applied magnetic field.
-In the examples in this practical such an external field, when applied, is assumed to be homogeneous, directing horizontally and perpendicular to the incident neutron beam.
+In the examples treated in the present chapter such an external field, when applied, is assumed to be homogeneous, directing horizontally and perpendicular to the incident neutron beam.
 Other configurations are possible and can be adapted if appropriate, for instance, a beam-parallel field for investigating vortex lattices in superconductors.
 Such examples are not considered here, although the same theoretical principles as outlined in section 2 apply.